 - Pharmacologic factors.
 Prescribed drugs for certain medical and psychiatric conditions can cause depression.
 Some of these medications include antihypertensives, psychotropics, antiparkinsonian drugs, oral antidiabetics, steroids, and chemotherapeutic agents.

-A number of tests should be conducted to diagnose major depression:
+A number of tests should be conducted to diagnose depression.

 - Beck Depression Inventory is a psychological test used to determine symptom onset, severity, duration, and progression.